 Evidence of supporting colleagues and influencing support for student learning; demonstrating impact and engagement beyond the nominee’s immediate academic or professional role.Developing excellence

 Achieving a National Teaching Fellowship is widely recognised in higher education within the UK as well as internationally as a mark of quality.

 The award can help ‘open doors’ to new academic or career opportunities.

 Award winners join a national community of like-minded professionals who are passionate about teaching excellence.

 The first step is to let us know you are interested in the Scheme.
 Building the evidence for a claim can take a couple of years – so let us help you early on to think about the focus of your evolving claim.
 You can also make a submission to the annual USW STARS awards.

-Working with your HOLTSE, Head of Learning and Teaching, Head of Support Service etc, CELT will run workshops and writing retreats and offer 1:1 support to help you build your claim.
-The USW NTFS development programme offers opportunities to connect with others in USW, to undertake small enquiry projects and deepen your interest in teaching ideas and practices.
+Working with your Head of Learning Teaching & Student Experience (HOLTSE ) / Head of Learning and Teaching/ Head of Support Service etc, CELT will run workshops and writing retreats and offer 1:1 support to help you build your claim.

-The NTFS preparation is a powerful CPD activity: you don’t have to submit a NTFS claim but can use the claim-building process towards a PFHEA and/or Professorial application.
+The NTFS/CATE preparation is a powerful CPD activity: you don’t have to submit a NTFS/CATE claim but can use the claim-building process towards a PFHEA and/or Professorial application.